endomapper/EM_Dataset-ORBSLAM3Validation/README.md

-# SLAM for Endomapper based on ORB-SLAM3
+# EM_Dataset-ORBSLAM3Validation

-### ORBSLAM3
+This software is a minor variation of ORB-SLAM3 to process EndoMapper dataset sequences.

-The software [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) can be see on details in the previous link.
+A full description of ORB-SLAM3 can be found at [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
 We add the basic information about it and the compiling instructions.

 # 1. License